junaid4812/UsefulTools/Launcher/Read Me.md

 *Note: \* cannot be used for launching the application, its just an indicator to start shortcut in admin mode *

+## Can I pass the application name at command prompt?

+Yes, option is avialable to pass the shortcut name from the app.
+To do this, just open the command prompt and navigate to the location where tool is placed and call the tool with input

+e.g. cd C:\Launcher
+	 LauncherV1.exe chrome

+Above command will open chrome [if it exists in the configuration file]